Cooking is the one place where breaking the rules gets you something delicious.

 Saturday Meal Drops

-One complete meal, packed restaurant-style with a protein, a side, a salad or soup, and something sweet.
-Everything comes with a reheating pamphlet so the food arrives at your table exactly as I would serve you.
+Twice a month, on Saturday, I handmake and handpack 10 complete meals: a protein, a side, a salad or soup, and something sweet, plus a reheating pamphlet so it arrives exactly as I'd serve it.

-I keep it to 10 per drop because quality matters more than volume.
-This is not a food delivery service.
-It is a meal from someone who genuinely loves cooking, made for people who genuinely love eating.
-As the community grows, more spots may be added in the future.
+I keep it to 10 because quality matters more than volume.
+This isn't a delivery service; it's a meal made by someone who loves cooking, for people who love eating.

 Price